The University of Stuttgart is pursuing the following goals with Mobilab:

 Plans exist to build a parking facility in the Mobility Living Lab, which is due to be constructed on the edge of the campus by the B14 highway.
 It can be accessed directly from the B14.
 Energy will be generated by solar panels on the roof of the parking facility, which will be used to charge parked cars as well as the shuttle buses and the e-scooters.
 Smart grids will store and distribute energy intelligently and efficiently.
 In addition to this, new types of inductive charging will be tested in this research parking facility.

 In cooperation with the City of Stuttgart, the regional bike rental system RegioRadStuttgart expands to include nine docking stations on the campus.
-There are four loan stations on campus, five more will follow.
-This will mean the campus is more accessible by bike.
+There are six rental stations on campus, with three more to follow.
+The initiative of the student council stuvus improves the accessibility of the campus by bike.

 Researchers at the University of Stuttgart are currently developing a self-driving e-scooter.
 This is due to be integrated into the e-scooter rental system on the campus.
 The e-scooters use a modern control system to drive to the next port of call without the need for a driver.
 A distribution algorithm optimizes the availability of the e-scooters on the campus.
 A self-driving e-scooter will replace ten normal e-scooters in an e-scooter rental system.